-Online high school to give Detroit adult dropouts diplomas
+Online school gives Detroit adult dropouts diplomas

 Detroit — Ron Stefanski wanted nothing more to do with Detroit in 1991, the year his 85-year-old grandmother was brutally beaten and slain in her east-side home by a 14-year-old dropout.